robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 -->

   - Multidegree

   - Degree centrality

   - Multidegree

   - Degree deviation: standard deviation of degree across layers

   - Neighbors/neighborhood (number of unique actors directly connected to each focal): Neighbors = degree within a network layer.
 But across a multilayer network with multiple layers, some neighbors are repeated.

   - Graph strength

   - Connective redundancy: 1 - (neighborhood / degree) When connective
     redundancy is 0, all edges on all layers are necessary to preserve the social ties

   - Relevance: neighborhood of specific layer / neighbourhood of full ml net.
 This is the proportion of neighbors present on the layer of focus.
 Comparing across, it tells you which layers are most important for each individual.

   - layer similarity

+  - Multidegree: sum of degree across layers.
+High multidegree = connected to many individuals across layers.
+Low multidegree = not connected to many individuals across layers.

+  - Degree deviation: deviation of degree across layers.
+High degree deviation = large difference between degree for an individual across layers.
+Low degree deviation = individuals are similarly connected across layers.

+  - Graph strength: weighted version of degree.
+High graph strength = highly connected.
+Not summed in this case across layers.

+  - Neighbours: number of unique individuals adjacent to each actor.
+    Considered in a single layer, this is equal to the degree.

+  - Neighbourhood: number of unique individuals across all layers.
+High neighbourhood = a high number of unique individuals connected to an actor.

+  - Relevance: layer centric metric, corresponding to the number of neighbours on a layer divided by the total neighbourhood for each actor.
+High relevance means that the layer is highly relevant to the individuals connections.
+A low relevance means this layer does not contribute many neighbours to an individuals overall neighbourhood.

+  - Connective redundancy: the total multilayer neighbourhood divided by the multidegree.
+High connective redundancy indicates a multilayer network that has many repeated edges across layers between an actor and its neighbours.
+Low connective redundancy indicates that each layer is important for preserving all social ties.

+  - Layer similarity: how similar each layer is (Brodka 2018).
+Pearson’s correlation coefficient of degree vectors for each layer, comparing each landcover across seasons.

 ### Varying scale in multilayer networks